1jour1vin

 Wine rated (2025 guide) 100/100

-Reminiscent of the 2018 vintage (and 2009), and even slightly more concentrated, Château Léoville Poyferré 2022 is one of the most opulent and flamboyant wines from the Médoc in 2022.
-It is incredibly intense yet light and graceful.
-Its dense, intense purple color is followed by a sensational aroma of crème de cassis, graphite, dark chocolate, burnt earth, and flowers.
-Full-bodied on the palate, it offers exceptional fruity richness, a harmonious mouthfeel, beautifully integrated oak, tannins, and acidity, with no harshness and a magnificent finish.
-It shines today, while possessing a beautiful underlying structure, and will evolve gracefully over the next 30 years.
-The 2022 is based on 58% Cabernet Sauvignon, 34% Merlot, and 4% each of Cabernet Franc and Petit Verdot, aged for 18 to 20 months in 80% new oak.
-2025-2055
+Reminiscent of the 2018 vintage (and the 2009), and perhaps even slightly more concentrated, the 2022 Château Léoville Poyferré is one of the most opulent and flamboyant wines of the Médoc in 2022.
+It possesses incredible intensity while remaining light and graceful.
+Its dense, intense purple color is followed by a sensational bouquet of crème de cassis, graphite, dark chocolate, burnt earth, and flowers.
+Full-bodied on the palate, it offers exceptional fruit richness, a harmonious mouthfeel, beautifully integrated oak, tannins, and acidity, with no harshness whatsoever and a magnificent finish.
+It shines even today, while possessing a beautiful underlying structure, and will evolve gracefully over the next 30 years.
+The 2022 vintage is composed of 58% Cabernet Sauvignon, 34% Merlot, and 4% each of Cabernet Franc and Petit Verdot, aged for 18 to 20 months in 80% new oak.
+2025–2055

 Yves Beck